Petroleum: Composition

 Crude oil varies greatly in appearance depending on its composition.
 It is usually black or dark brown (although it may be yellowish, reddish, or even greenish).
 In the reservoir it is usually found in association with natural gas, which being lighter forms a "gas cap" over the petroleum, and saline water which, being heavier than most forms of crude oil, generally sinks beneath it.
 Crude oil may also be found in a semi-solid form mixed with sand and water, as in the Athabasca oil sands in Canada, where it is usually referred to as crude bitumen.
 In Canada, bitumen is considered a sticky, black, tar-like form of crude oil which is so thick and heavy that it must be heated or diluted before it will flow.
 Venezuela also has large amounts of oil in the Orinoco oil sands, although the hydrocarbons trapped in them are more fluid than in Canada and are usually called extra heavy oil.
 These oil sands resources are called unconventional oil to distinguish them from oil which can be extracted using traditional oil well methods.
 Between them, Canada and Venezuela contain an estimated 3.6 Toilbbl of bitumen and extra-heavy oil, about twice the volume of the world's reserves of conventional oil.

-Petroleum is used mostly, by volume, for refining into fuel oil and gasoline, both important primary energy sources.
-Eight-four percent by volume of the hydrocarbons present in petroleum is converted into energy-rich fuels (petroleum-based fuels), including gasoline, diesel, jet, heating, and other fuel oils, and liquefied petroleum gas.
-The lighter grades of crude oil produce the best yields of these products, but as the world's reserves of light and medium oil are depleted, oil refineries are increasingly having to process heavy oil and bitumen, and use more complex and expensive methods to produce the products required.
-Because heavier crude oils have too much carbon and not enough hydrogen, these processes generally involve removing carbon from or adding hydrogen to the molecules, and using fluid catalytic cracking to convert the longer, more complex molecules in the oil to the shorter, simpler ones in the fuels.